sagwl96/Azure-Kinect-Samples/body-tracking-samples/offline_processor/README.md

 create separate reader thread and process thread.
 And keep pushing new frames to the tracker without waiting for the k4abt_pop_result to return successfully.

+## Build Info
+Point the project in Visual Studio to include header files from "sample_helper_includes" in order to build successfully

 ## Usage Info

 ```